manudol/merkl/README.md

-# Merkl
+# Merkl | A dynanmic merkle tree builder

-Generates Merkle trees of DNA sequences (for the moment)
+The current state